sethjuarez/fibberio/README.md

   "distribution": [25, 75, 200],
 }
 ```
 The `TabsVSpaces` feature has three discrete items in the source.
-The distributional densities needs to also have a cardinality of 3.
+The distributional densities need to also have a cardinality of 3.
 These values are normalized in the system and selected using a uniform distribution mapped to the respective densities.

 2.  (**Continuous**) Continuous distributions are sampled according to the respective distribution class.
 For example:
 ```
-distribution_class(1,2, prop1=2, prop2='seismic')
+distribution_class(prop1=2, prop2='seismic')
 ```
-will create 'distribution_class' class by extracting `args` as `[1, 2]` and `argsv` as
+will create 'distribution_class' class by extracting `argsv` as
 ```
 {
   "prop1": 2,